 Students also have the option of beginning study of Serbian/Croatian or Slovene.

 The year abroad is divided between Russia, where you will participate in a study placement at one of our partner universities or a language school, and China, where you will also concentrate on studying the languages.
 Students benefit from the chance to spend a semester at the University of Nottingham’s campus in Ningbo, China.

 Through this module you’ll develop a high level of Russian language skills, both written and spoken.
 The written skills include English-Russian and Russian-English translation, business Russian, summaries and creative writing in Russian.
 Oral presentations d year abroad.
 You’ll also cover advanced grammar topics of Russian.
 You will spend three hours per week in practical classes and workshops.

 Mandarin Chinese for the Advanced Level 3A

 The final year Mandarin Chinese course will develop your communicative competence in Mandarin Chinese in both spoken and written language to a high level.
-Following on from your work during your time abroad, you will further improve your ability to employ your language skills in everyday formal and informal situations and across a broad range of contemporary applications.
+The module follows on from your work during your time abroad, enabling you to further improve your ability to employ your language skills in everyday formal and informal situations and across a broad range of contemporary applications.

 Russian Popular Music in the 20th and 21st Centuries